dedeleono/pet-palace/README.md

-# shill-city-capital
+# Pet Palace

-Sea Shanties official staking repo.
+Sea Shanties official loot box repo.

 There's a wallet you can load into your phantom in ./lib